 There are some traditional restaurants around the courtyard where you can certainly get your fill of schnitzel, bratwurst (or other wursts), sauerkraut, beer, and wine.
 Our favorite little pub called Alten Limpurg was also located in the plaza and we became friends with all of the staff there.
 Like many places in Europe, people can be found sitting at tables on the patios outside of the restaurant throughout the year, with heat lamps providing warmth during the cold winter months.

 The old town in Frankfurt is also just a few steps away from the Main River where you can go for a walk along the river, get a tour on a sightseeing ship, or just sit on one of the benches and people watch.
-It is hard to believe that is has been two years since we moved to Frankfurt for a while and one of the things that we miss most about living there was our time in the old town plaza.
+It is hard to believe that is has been three and half years since we moved to Frankfurt for a while and one of the things that we miss most about living there was our time in the old town plaza.
 If you want to get away from the historic feel of old town, the heart of the modern shopping area is also within walking distance.

 The town hall is also located in the old town plaza and one of our favorite memories was seeing wedding ceremonies take place there.
 The people would come out of town hall dressed in their wedding attire and celebrate with all of the people in the plaza.
 One of our favorite weddings concluded with the bride and groom climbing onto an old tractor to be whisked off to their reception.
 We really felt as if we were one of the locals.